fabiospampinato/vscode-github-notifications-bell/README.md

-  "githubNotificationsBell.color": "", // Bell's color when there are some notifications "githubNotificationsBell.hideIfNone": true, // Hide the bell if there are no notifications "githubNotificationsBell.showNumberOfNotifications": true // Show the number of notifications alongside the bell icon "githubNotificationsBell.baseUrl": "https://github.com" // The Github URL to query against.
-Github Enterprise may use a non-standard url
+  "githubNotificationsBell.color": "", // Bell's color when there are some notifications "githubNotificationsBell.hideIfNone": true, // Hide the bell if there are no notifications "githubNotificationsBell.showNumberOfNotifications": true // Show the number of notifications alongside the bell icon "githubNotificationsBell.domain": "github.com" // The Github domain to query against.
+Github Enterprise may use a different domain
 }
 ```